Answer a few simple questions to make your document in minutes

 The specific requirements for PoA forms are different by state; however, in Wisconsin, your document will need two witnesses.
 Your chosen witnesses should not be people who are responsible for the cost of your medical care, or any healthcare provider/facility or their employee (other than a chaplain or social worker).
 You should also exclude family members, including your spouse, domestic partner, or adopted children, along with other relatives, heirs, or beneficiaries.
 As a general standard, your witness(es) will need to not be under the age of 18, and no witness should also be named as your PoA agent.

-See Wisconsin Healthcare Power of Attorney law: Ch.
+See Wisconsin Medical/Healthcare Power of Attorney law: Ch.
 155